 At the time, JSC was called the Manned Spacecraft Center (MSC).
 It was renamed in 1973 after the death of President Lyndon Baines Johnson.
 The LSC was renamed the Lunar and Planetary Science Conference (LPSC) in 1978.

-Shortly after STS-2, Duke and another geologist in his division, Wendell Mendell, became concerned that developing the SOC and other proposed STS elements might mean reduced funding for NASA science programs.
+Shortly after STS-2, Duke and another scientist in his division, Wendell Mendell, became concerned that developing the SOC and other proposed STS elements might mean reduced funding for NASA science programs.
 Space science at NASA was already hurting; the new Administration of President Ronald Reagan had made deep cuts.
 Rather than oppose new STS elements, Duke and Mendell sought ways that the SOC, OTV, and other proposed hardware could advance scientific exploration.
 Specifically, they sought to make the case for a base on the Moon.

 Their efforts in some ways paralleled those of lunar scientists at the dawn of the Apollo Program, when lunar science barely existed as a field of study.
 Much like those early pioneers, Duke and Mendell sought to find and bring together individuals and organizations to build a constituency.
 Initially, they found prospective lunar base allies through informal, low-profile contacts.
 By late 1982, however, it was time to go public.